-- DO NOT terminate near soffit vents or crawl space or other area where condensate or vapor could create a nuisance hazard or cause property damage. - DO NOT locate the exhaust vent terminal where condensate or vapor could cause damage or could be detrimental to the operation of regulators, relief valves, or other equipment. - DO NOT locate the exhaust vent terminal over public area or walkways where condensate or vapor can cause nuisance or hazard. - DO NOT locate the vent terminal in proximity to plants/ shrubs. - 1 DO NOT install the vent terminal under any patio or deck. - 2 help prevent moisture from freezing on walls and under eaves, DO NOT locate the vent terminal on the side of a building with prevailing winter winds. - 3 When terminating the vent and combustion air-inlet pipes through brick or masonry surfaces, the installation of a rust resistant sheet metal backing plates behind the vent and combustion air-inlet terminals are recommended. - 4 DO NOT locate the vent terminal too close to shrubbery, as flue gasses may damage them. - 5 Caulk all cracks, seams and joints within 6 ft.
-(1.83 m) of the vent and combustion air-inlet terminals. - 6 Insulate vent pipe exposed to cold conditions (attics, crawl spaces, etc.) with inflammable material to help prevent moisture from accumulating in the vent pipe. - Support horizontal sections of the vent and combustion air-inlet pipe every 4 ft.
-(1.22 m).
-DO NOT rigidly secure the vent system.
-Provisions must be made to allow for expansion and contraction of the vent system. - B DO NOT install the vent and combustion air-inlet terminals less than 1 ft.
-(30 cm) above grade or average snowfall whichever is greater. - Permanently seal annular openings around the vent and combustion air-inlet system penetrations using approved materials to prevent entry of combustion products into the building.
+- 1 DO NOT install vent terminal under any patio or deck. - 2 To help prevent moisture from freezing on walls and under eaves, DO NOT locate vent terminal on the side of a building with prevailing winter winds. - 3 When terminating the vent pipe through brick or masonry surfaces, a rust-resistant sheet metal backing plate behind the vent termination is recommended.
+(See illustration.) - 4 DO NOT locate vent terminal too close to shrubbery, as flue gasses may damage them. - 5 Caulk all cracks, seams and joints within six (6) feet of vent terminal. - 6 All painted surfaces should be primed to lessen the chance of physical damage.
+Painted surfaces will require maintenance. - Insulate vent pipe exposed to cold conditions (attics, crawl spaces, etc.) with inflammable material to help prevent moisture from accumulating in vent pipe. - 8 DO NOT extend exposed vent pipe outside of building.